ClarkCheekyKent/CheekyFoveatedDLSS/README.md

 implementation lives in `src`; `src/gaze_foveation.hpp` is the add-on-side OpenXR seam and `src/foveation.hpp` contains renderer-independent crop geometry.

+### Simulated gaze (no eye tracker required)

+For Quest 3 PC VR testing, install the add-on and the matching OpenXR eye-tracking installer as described above.
+In the ReShade add-on panel, select **Foveation center > Simulated gaze** and enable **Show 5 px red alignment border**.
+The simulated direction follows a repeating pattern relative to your head.
+Both eyes use the real OpenXR views and the existing projection, resource mapping, smoothing, crop quantization, and DLSS history reset logic.
+No eye tracking extension or eye tracking hardware is required for this mode.
+The game still needs a supported OpenXR stereo and DLSS rendering path.

+Under **Diagnostics > OpenXR eye tracking**, check **Simulated gaze**, gaze validity, the per-eye mappings, and **Using gaze**.
+Hardware support and eye gaze extension indicators may correctly remain off.
+If the layer is missing or mapping fails, the region stays at its fixed fallback.
+Use the matching newly built layer DLL; older layer builds do not implement simulation.
+Choose **Fixed** to stop or **OpenXR gaze** to return to actual tracking.
+The selected mode is saved with the other settings.
+This tests synthetic motion, not real eye tracker acquisition or latency.

 ### Building the eye-tracking installer

 Install [Inno Setup 6.3 or newer](https://jrsoftware.org/isdl.php), then run: